Seven inclusive sport activities

 If you like snow sports, skiing might be a great activity to try.
 It can help you to build muscle and is a great way to meet other people.
 Adapted ski equipment is available, to enable people with different disabilities to take part in snow sports.

-How much exercise should I be doing?
+How much exercise should people with disabilities do?

 It’s recommended that adults with a disability do at least 150 minutes of moderate intensity exercise each week.
 This type of activity raises your heart rate, and makes you feel warmer.
 What’s important is to move more, whatever activity you choose.
 The more you can do, the greater the benefits are likely to be.

 If you don’t exercise often, start slowly to build up your fitness.
 Listen to your body and get active at a pace that you feel comfortable with.
-Warming up before and after exercising can also help to reduce your risk of injury.
+Warming up before and cooling down after exercising can also help to reduce your risk of injury.

 The Activity Alliance, a charity acting as a voice for disabled people in sport and activity, has lots of helpful advice to help get you started.
 They also have an online search tool to help you find inclusive gyms in your local area.

-If you want to find an activity you can do at home or in your area, visit the Parasport website.
+If you want to find an activity you can do at home or in your area, visit the Everybody Moves website.
 This is an online space where you can search for inclusive activities, clubs and opportunities in your local area.
-Getting started and then staying motivated can sometimes be hard.
-But there are lots of ways to build all kinds of activity into your lifestyle.
-The most important thing to remember is to have fun.

 -